adobe/elixir-styler/README.md

 ## Features

-Styler fixes a plethora of elixir style and optimization issues automatically as part of mix format.
+Styler fixes a plethora of Elixir style and optimization issues automatically as part of mix format.

-[See Styler's documentation on Hex](https://hexdocs.pm/styler/styles.html) for the comprehensive list of its features.
+[See Styler's documentation on Hex](https://hexdocs.pm/styler/index.html) for the comprehensive list of its features.

 The fastest way to see what all it can do you for you is to just try it out in your codebase... but here's a list of a few features to help you decide if you're interested in Styler: